 Could In-Cab Cameras Curb Trucking Accidents in Wilmington?

 Technological safety improvements within the trucking industry have evolved rapidly in recent years.
 New models of commercial trucks are equipped with forward collision warnings, automatic braking and more.
 Now, an increasing number of trucking companies are investing in truck cameras, installed inside the cabin.
-The cameras are always "on" when the vehicle is in motion, but are only triggered to record by certain actions, such as hard-braking, rapid acceleration or swerving.
-The recording will capture a few seconds prior to the incident, the incident itself and then a few seconds after.
+The cameras are always on when the vehicle is in motion, but are only triggered to record by certain actions, such as hard-braking, rapid acceleration or swerving.
+The recording will capture a few seconds prior to the incident, at the time of the incident and then a few seconds after.

 The cameras have been somewhat controversial among individual truck drivers, who voice concerns about privacy.
 However, trucking companies say it has generally served them well when claims of negligence arise following a trucking accident.
 They better able to easily identify when the driver was negligent - and pay the claim quickly or go on to simply dispute the damages - or else give them stronger grounds on which to defend the claim.